1889: When it all started

 1980s: Becoming employee owned and adding a new division

-In 1989, Don Rogers retired and Mike Kunce assumed presidency.
-It was Mike Kunce who established Armstrong Garden Centers as a 100 percent employee-owned company.
+In 1989, Don Rogers retired and Mike Kunce became President.
+It was Mike Kunce who established Armstrong Garden Centers as an employee-owned company.
 In an ongoing effort to maintain high horticultural standards, a growing division was added, Armstrong Growers.
 This allows for full control of plant quality from start to finish.

 1990s: Expanding locations and expertise

-Under Mr. Kunce's leadership Armstrong Garden Centers continued to expand and in 1996, bought San Diego-based Nurseryland.
-Out of the fifteen Nurseryland garden centers aquired, six were closed and nine were remodeled.
+Under Mr. Kunce's leadership Armstrong Garden Centers continued to expand and in 1998, bought San Diego-based Nurseryland.
+Out of the fifteen Nurseryland garden centers acquired, six were closed and nine were remodeled.
 Armstrong Garden Centers currently has 29 locations in Southern California and 2 locations in the Bay Area.

 2000s: Expanding East

 Armstrong Garden Centers became the majority shareholder of Pike Nurseries in Atlanta, Georgia.
-With an established leadership team at Armstrong Garden Centers, Kunce moved to Atlanta to provide leadership and oversee the day-to-day operations at Pikes Nursery.
+With an established leadership team at Armstrong Garden Centers, Mike Kunce moved to Atlanta to provide leadership and oversee the day-to-day operations at Pike Nurseries.
 Monte Enright was promoted to President of Armstrong Garden Centers.

 Today: Innovation and Customer Service Leaders